 Egyptian belly dancing is called Raqs Sharqi meaning "Oriental Dance".
 Raqs Sarqi is the style most people think of as Classical Belly Dancing.
 However, Raqs Sharqi is a modern style that was created in the 1900’s by Badia Masabni.
-Prior to Badia, dancers traditionally danced on the spot, improvised, and had a limited arm movements.
+Prior to Badia, dancers danced on the spot, improvised, and had limited arm movements.
 Badia’s goal was to create a new theatrical-style that could be performed on stage by large groups and appeal to Western audiences.
-She was inspired by the European Cabarets and she hired European choreographers to help her fuse elements from Ballet, Ballroom and Jazz with Gypsy and Egyptian folk dancing.
+Inspired by European Cabarets, Badia hired European choreographers to help her fuse elements from Ballet, Ballroom and Jazz into Gypsy and Egyptian folk dancing.
 Badia’s new fusion style incorporated group choreography, turns, travelling steps, snake arms, shimmies, undulations (camals), and veil work.
 Her fusion approach created a world of possibilities that are still being explored today.
 Belly dancing continues to evolve and it is as multi-faceted as the world community that helped shape it.
 Badia achieved her goal and millions of people now practice belly dancing.
 Two of Badia's students became international stars: Samia Gamal and Tahiya Carioca.

 Sources: Belly-Dance.org | DaturaOnline | GildedSerpent

 Although belly dancing is associated with the Middle East, it also has roots in North India.
 This history is well documented in “The Romany Trail” and “Latcho Drom”.
 Get Bent brings this history full circle with our modern dance style called Bollywood Bellydancing.
 This uplifting style combines belly dancing with East Indian dance techniques from Kathak, Bhangra and Bharatanatyam performed to hit Bollywood music.